-The University continues to rely on operating and capital appropriations provided by the State of Indiana to fulfill its mission.
-USI will receive a general operating appropriation of \$52.6 million for the 2024 fiscal year, an increase from \$51 million in the 2023 fiscal year.
-In addition, the University will get \$12.3 million in fiscal year 2024 for fee replacement associated with debt service on student fee bonds.
-Further, the University qualified for \$510,380 in funding under the outcomes-based prospective model for the first year of the biennium; that amount can grow to more than \$1 million in the second year of the biennium.
-In addition, the University received a \$600,000 line item for its Pathways to College Program, which is committed to providing historically underrepresented scholars with holistic services and support.
-Lastly, the University will receive \$1.4 million in fiscal year 2024 for repair and rehabilitation projects.
-The line item for Historic New Harmony will remain at \$486,878 for 2024 while the appropriation for dual credit will decline modestly from \$555,480 in 2023 to \$510,900 in 2024.
-Total appropriations for 2024-2025 are expected to increase by \$1 million.
-In July 2023, the State Comptroller announced that the State of Indiana ended the 2023 fiscal year with a \$2.9 billion surplus.
-The strong financial position of the University coupled with the strong financial position of the State of Indiana continues to provide an extremely positive outlook for the future of USI.
+Operating and capital appropriations provided by the State of Indiana continue to provide critical resources to the University that are necessary to fulfill its mission.
+USI will receive a general operating appropriation of \$53.1 million for the 2025 fiscal year, an increase from \$52.6 million in the 2024 fiscal year.
+In addition, the state will provide \$12.3 million in fiscal year 2025 for fee replacement associated with debt service on student fee bonds.
+The state will support the University through continued appropriations for Historic New Harmony, Pathways to College Program targeting underserved students, dual credit, and repair and rehabilitation.
+Overall, total appropriations for 2024-2025 are expected to increase by \$1 million from 2023-2024.
+In July 2024, the State Comptroller announced that the State of Indiana ended the 2024 fiscal year with nearly \$2.6 billion in reserves with debt per capita among the lowest in the nation.
+The sustained financial strength of the University reinforced by consistent financial support from the state positions USI well for the future.